inyokaproject/inyoka/docs/installation.rst

 Getting access to the Inyoka repository
 ***************************************

-You need to a team member who will give you access right to fork the project.
+You need to contact a team member who will give you access rights to fork the project.
 After that, simply fork the `<https://github.com/inyokaproject/inyoka>`_ repository to create a new *private* fork of this repository.